Passwordstate App Server Installation

 In order for the App Server to function correctly, you will need the following requirements:

-- A trusted SSL certificate (More information on this in Section 4 of this guide)
+- A trusted SSL certificate (More information on this in section SSL Certificate Considerations below)

 - From where your App Server is installed, you must have an open port for it to connect back to your SQL Server – this port is 1433 by default.
 If you are using a SQL Listener for database connectivity, you will need to allow port 1434 UDP – unless you have modified the default port